MolecularAI/aizynthfinder/docs/scoring.rst

 In the Jupyter notebook :doc:`GUI <gui>` one can choose to score the routes with any of the loaded the scorers.

-The three above scoring functions are loaded automatically when an ``aizynthfinder`` object is created.
+The first four scoring functions are loaded automatically when an ``aizynthfinder`` object is created.

 Add new scoring functions
 -------------------------

-Additional scoring functions can be implemented by inheriting from the class ``Scorer`` in the ``aizynthfinder.context.scoring`` module.
+Additional scoring functions can be implemented by inheriting from the class ``Scorer`` in the ``aizynthfinder.context.scoring.scorers`` module.
 The scoring class needs to implement the ``_score_node``, ``_score_reaction_tree`` and the ``__repr__`` methods.

 This is an example of that.

 .. code-block:: python

-    from aizynthfinder.context.scoring import Scorer
+    from aizynthfinder.context.scoring.scorers import Scorer

     class DeltaNumberOfTransformsScorer(Scorer):